mfp4073/anchore/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Well, it is an interesting time in Javascriptland.
 The last couple years have seen Create React App be deprecated and either Next.js or Vite (React) used in it's place.
 I chose Vite and React.
-As React-Hook-Form is bcoming the industry standard I used that.
+As React-Hook-Form is becoming the industry standard so I used that.
 For off the shelf components I used Material UI.
 For the server/API I used an express server that uses json-server to replicate a database/REST API.
 It reads and writes to a local JSON file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>